epsilon537/boxlambda/docs/components_litedram.md

 [https://github.com/epsilon537/boxlambda/blob/master/gw/components/litedram/common/rtl/litedram_wrapper.sv](https://github.com/epsilon537/boxlambda/blob/master/gw/components/litedram/common/rtl/litedram_wrapper.sv)

-`Litedram_wrapper` contains Pipelined-to-Classic Wishbone adaptation.
+`Litedram_wrapper` contains a Pipelined-to-Classic Wishbone adaptation.
 The adapter logic comes straight out of the Wishbone B4 spec section 5.2, *Pipelined master connected to standard slave*.
 The `stall` signal is used to avoid pipelining:

 ```
   /*Straight out of the Wishbone B4 spec.
 This is how you interface a classic slave to a pipelined master.